<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 Brief product summary

-StrongDM is a Dynamic Access Management (DAM) platform that removes operational silos between secrets and access management processes.
+StrongDM is a Zero Trust PAM platform that removes operational silos between secrets and access management processes.
 The product supports various resource types, including servers, cloud services, databases, applications, and Kubernetes.

 It also offers a broad range of integration capabilities, including other secrets management and IAM tools, so that enterprises can secure access across their entire technology stack in a centralized control system.